PaulStoffregen/XPT2046_Touchscreen/README.md

     #define TIRQ_PIN  2
     XPT2046_Touchscreen ts(CS_PIN, TIRQ_PIN);

-In setup(), use the begin function to initialize the touchscreen
+In setup(), use the begin() function to initialize the touchscreen, and optionally use setRotation(n), where n is 0 to 3, matching the rotation setting in ILI9341_t3, Adafruit_ILI9341 or other Adafruit compatible TFT libraries.

       ts.begin();
+      ts.setRotation(1);

 ## Reading Touch Info